cheeriojs/cheerio/Readme.md

 Cheerio works with a very simple, consistent DOM model.
 As a result parsing, manipulating, and rendering are incredibly efficient.
 Preliminary end-to-end benchmarks suggest that cheerio is about __8x__ faster than JSDOM.

 __&#10049; Insanely flexible:__
-Cheerio wraps around @FB55's forgiving htmlparser.
+Cheerio wraps around @FB55's forgiving [htmlparser2](https://github.com/fb55/htmlparser2/).
 Cheerio can parse nearly any HTML or XML document.

 ## What about JSDOM?
 I wrote cheerio because I found myself increasingly frustrated with JSDOM.
 For me, there were three main sticking points that I kept running into again and again: